 Scanning your roof from different vantage points plays a vital role in finding damage from any given angle.
 Various angles have different lighting, reflections and shadows which can camouflage roofing problems if you are not thorough.

 Over time, debris will accumulate on your roof and in the gutters.
 If you have debris on your roof, chances are mold or mildew is growing on it too.
 That's why it is very important to clear your roof of any leaves, tree needles, twigs, pinecones, seeds, acorns, trash, and nesting materials.
 If your gutters and downspouts are clogged, remove debris and run water through them to check for leaks.

 If you have the means to climb on your roof, clear the debris off with a rake or leaf blower.
-If this’s something you can’t do safely, it’s always best to hire a professional to do the job effectively.
+If that's something you can't do safely, it's always best to hire a professional to do the job effectively.

 An experienced roofing contractor will also check for: